 Your support system will also have a big influence on your journey.
 Do you have caring, empathetic people with whom you can talk freely--who also understand the process and stages of grief?
 Your personality is another thing that will impact the way you grieve.
 Cultural and religious dynamics will also have a strong influence on how you work through the grief stages.

-and some questions for reflection.
+Here is a grief definition, and some questions for reflection.

 The stages of grief are not nearly as orderly as they appear to be when we see them outlined in lists of five, seven, or ten steps.
 In understanding the grief process, the thing that I find most helpful about the stages of bereavement is that they validate many of the dimensions of grief that could be otherwise be overlooked.
 Anger, guilt, depression, etc. are named as natural aspects of grief.
 This helps us know that we are not crazy when we too have these feelings as part of our grief experience.